-Xometry, Inc. (Xometry, the "Company", "our", "we") is a global online marketplace connecting buyers with suppliers of manufacturing services, transforming one of the largest industries in the world.
-We use our proprietary technology to create a marketplace that enables buyers to efficiently source manufactured parts and assemblies, and empower suppliers of manufacturing services to grow their businesses.
+Xometry, Inc. (Xometry, the "Company", "our", or "we") is a global artificial intelligence ("AI") powered online marketplace connecting buyers with suppliers of manufacturing services, driving the digital transformation of one of the largest industries in the world.
+We use our proprietary AI, machine learning and cloud-based services, including our Thomasnet® platform, to help buyers efficiently source custom-manufactured parts and assemblies, and empower suppliers of manufacturing services to grow their businesses.

-Our AI-enabled technology platform is powered by proprietary machine learning algorithms and a dataset, resulting in a sophisticated marketplace for manufacturing.
-As a result, buyers can procure the products they want on demand and suppliers can source new manufacturing opportunities that match their specific processes and capacity.
-Interactions on our platform provide rich data insights that allow us to continuously improve our AI models and innovate new products and services, fueling powerful network effects as we scale.
+Our AI-enabled technology platform is powered by proprietary machine learning algorithms and datasets, resulting in a sophisticated two-sided marketplace that is rapidly digitizing the manufacturing industry.
+As a result, buyers can procure the products they want on demand, and suppliers can source new manufacturing opportunities that match their specific capabilities and capacity, ultimately resulting in locally resilient supply chains so goods can get to market faster.
+Every interaction on our marketplace provides rich data insights that allow us to continuously improve our AI models and create new products and services, fueling powerful network effects as we scale.

-We define "buyers" as individuals who have placed an order to purchase parts or assemblies on our platform.
-Our buyers include engineers, product designers, procurement and supply chain personnel, inventors and business owners from businesses of a variety of sizes, ranging from self-funded start-ups to Fortune 100 companies.
+We define "buyers" as individuals who have placed an order to purchase custom-manufactured, on-demand parts or assemblies on our marketplace.
+Our buyers include engineers, product designers, procurement and supply chain personnel, inventors, entrepreneurs and business owners from businesses of a variety of sizes, ranging from self-funded start-ups to Fortune 100 companies.
 We define "accounts" as an individual entity, such as a sole proprietor with a single buyer or corporate entities with multiple buyers, having purchased at least one part on our marketplace.
-We define "suppliers" as individuals or businesses that have been approved by us to either manufacture a product on our platform for a buyer or have utilized our supplier services, including our digital marketing services, data services, financial services or supplies.
+We define "suppliers" as individuals or businesses who have been approved by us to either manufacture a product on our platform for a buyer or have utilized our supplier services, including our financial services or the purchase of supplies.

 Manufacturing is one of the largest industries globally and is in the early stages of digitization.
 Buyers looking to source manufacturing processes are faced with a highly fragmented and regionalized base of suppliers that are prone to supply chain disruptions and are difficult to efficiently manage.
 Opaque pricing structures, long lead times and a lack of quality controls contribute to a procurement process that is inefficient, unpredictable and unreliable.
-Conversely, suppliers of specialized manufacturing services are faced with limited ability to source customers, inconsistent demand, volatile operating costs and resource constraints that put their businesses under significant financial pressure.
+Conversely, suppliers of specialized and custom manufacturing services are faced with limited ability to source customers, inconsistent demand, volatile operating costs and resource constraints that put their businesses under significant financial pressure.
 For supply chains around the world to become more reliable and resilient, buyers and suppliers need a more efficient, agile way to transact.

 We enable buyers across industries to source a broad array of manufacturing processes to meet their needs.
-In 2022, we generated a majority of our revenue from the prices we charge buyers on our platform.
-Buyers begin by uploading an engineering schematic that contains 3D design specifications, typically a computer-aided design, or a CAD, file.
-Then, we price transactions through our proprietary, AI-enabled instant quoting engine based on factors such as volume, manufacturing process, material and location.
-The convenience and transparency of our model leads to increasing buyer stickiness and spend over time.
-In addition, we incorporate elements of environmental, social and governance ("ESG") practices into our marketplace by offering buyers the ability to purchase carbon credits to offset the carbon used to make their parts.
+We generate a majority of our revenue from the prices we charge buyers on our platform.
+Buyers begin by uploading an engineering schematic that contains 3D design specifications, typically a computer-aided design ("CAD") file.
+Then, our proprietary AI-enabled Xometry Instant Quoting Engine® prices transactions based on factors such as volume, manufacturing process, material and location.
+We continue to add new processes to our Xometry Instant Quoting Engine.
+The convenience and transparency of our model leads to increasing buyer loyalty and spend over time.
+In addition, we offer buyers the ability to purchase carbon credits to offset the carbon used to make and ship their parts.
+Revenue from our marketplace was approximately 85% of our total revenue for the year ended December 31, 2023.